All Episodes

 Nice to have you on the program.

-I agree with this Republican appointed judge.
+All right, Rush, I agree with this Republican-appointed judge.

-The judiciary, one of the most important aspects of it is to ensure that the rights of the minority are protected.
+The judiciary, one of the most important aspects of it, is to ensure that the rights of the minority are protected.

-The minority is not allowed to tell the constitution to rewrite the constitution of the federal bench.
+The minority is not allowed to tell the Constitution, to rewrite the Constitution of the Federal Bench.

-The minority in this case is trying to bash and destroy the U.S. Constitution, and it's ignoramuses like you who don't know what you're talking about, who are helping them get away with it.
+And it's ignoramuses like you who don't know what you're talking about who are helping them get away with it.

 You call here and you read a prepared statement as a caller, pointing out it's a Republican.